cmhainje/hermes/README.md

 ### Batched actions with the `--multi` argument

 Several actions have an optional argument `--multi` that I've brushed past so far.
-This argument allows you to use `hermes` to create and run tasks in _batches_.
+This argument allows you to use `hermes` to create directories and run tasks in _batches_.

 To use `--multi`, you need a CSV file containing the directory names and parameters for a _batch_ of new directories you want to render.
 (It is